Conference on E-Learning and Technology in Hong Kong and Asia 2017

 - 2587-3229 (Mr. Radar Chan) / 2587-3211 (Ms Maggie Chan) (email@example.com)

-The Conference on E-Learning and Technology in Hong Kong and Asia (CETHA) 2017 will be held in the coming November.
-The conference aims to explore the use of technology, and to examine the most updated pedagogical issues and technologies of e-learning.
+The Conference on E-Learning and Technology in Hong Kong and Asia (CETHA) 2017 will be held on 4 November.
+The conference aims to explore the use of technology and to examine the most updated pedagogical issues and technologies of e-learning.
 The event provides a golden opportunity for teachers and educators to share their ideas and experiences of using technology and e-learning in education and pedagogy.

-There are panel session that will discuss the Use of Technology in Education, including paper presentation and workshops hosted by fellow colleagues and industry experts.
-The CETHA 2017 serves as a useful platform for colleagues to acquire new insights on e-learning and applications in teaching plans.
-We also welcome your paper submission for sharing your insights, cases and experience in e-learning.
+There are panel sessions that will discuss the Use of Technology in Education, including paper presentation and workshops hosted by fellow colleagues and industry experts.
+The CETHA 2017 serves as a useful platform for participants to acquire new insights on e-learning and applications in teaching plans.
+We also welcome your paper submission for sharing your insights, cases, and experience in e-learning.

 Conference on E-Learning and Technology in Hong Kong and Asia (CETHA) 2017